 Relationship leverage: Your existing customer status may help with approvals or secure preferential rates.

-Switching lenders (also known as remortgaging) can often work out for the best in the long run, especially if more competitive deals are available.
+Switching lenders can often work out for the best in the long run, especially if more competitive deals are available.
 Advantages of taking this route include:

 Lower interest rates: New lenders may offer competitive introductory rates or other incentives.